3 Reasons to Take the ACT or SAT (Even if Your Dream School Is Test Optional)

 Value of ACT SAT Scores in Test Optional World

-In the years since 2020, an increasing number of colleges and universities have embraced test-optional policies.
-Currently, more than 80% of undergraduate institutions are test optional, a trend that has come as a relief to many college-bound students who hope that this change marks the end of standardized testing pressure.
+In recent years, an increasing number of colleges and universities have embraced test-optional policies, a trend that has come as a relief to many college-bound students seeking to escape standardized testing pressure.

 Unfortunately, it isn’t that simple.
 Applying test optional is a viable strategic choice in some circumstances; in others, students do still benefit from testing.
 We want students to be empowered to make fully informed choices about their testing plans.